NO-ob/simpleLlama/README.md

 ## Endpoint /chat - POST

 Post JSON to this endpoint to generate text, a model must already be loaded theres currently no error handling.
 A trimmed output will be returned which should only be the last message in the prompt.
-An example json file is in the prompts directory
+An example json file is in the prompts directory.
+If the posted json has a list of emotions in the character prompt those will be used on a second text gen with a built in prompt to generate and emotion based on the last few messages in the chat

 Response
 ```
 {
     "message": "Ok well firstly I am an expert trainer who specializes in training Pokémon.
 I train Pokémon everyday and make sure they stay healthy and happy.
 I also take part in many competitions such as battles and shows.
-I try to win each time and become number one!"
+I try to win each time and become number one!",
+    "emotion": "happy"
 }
 ```